Illinois Criminal Law Attorney - Chicago Defense Attorney - DUI, DWI, Drug Cases and More - Chicago, Cook County, IL

 This truth is compounded by the fact that Chicago police are rewarded for confiscating firearms.
 Clients of Steven R. Hunter often tell him that the police offer not to arrest them if they can lead the police to a firearm.
 Others have indicated that guns which were lawfully cased and inaccessible in the trunk were seized and then the police claimed the guns were loaded, accessible and on the seat of the car.
 Never volunteer to the police that you have a gun, even if it is legal.
 Police often ask motorists and other citizens if they have a gun, but you have no obligation to answer that question.

 It is legal to have a firearm in on your own land, place of business, or home, but you must obtain a Firearm Owner's Identification Card from the State.
 In Chicago, you must also register the weapon with the City.
 Recent developments in gun law cases, such as District of Columbia v.
 Heller, McDonald v.
 Chicago, and NRA v.
-Chicago have not changed this fact to date, though the Supreme Court is expected to issue ruling by the summer of 2010 that may effect the validity of Chicago's registration requirement.
+Chicago have changed this to a degree.
+Registering a firearm in Chicago has gone from nearly impossible to difficult.

 In addition to firearms offenses, there are a wide variety of statutes that cover other weapons, such as dirks, billy clubs, switch blade knives, etc. Not every knife or weapon is illegal to possess, but it has been the experience of attorney Steven R. Hunter that if the police find a knife or other weapon on a person they are arresting for some other reason, they will often file a weapons offense.